Beginning Farmer and Rancher Development Program

 Do you have a water source on your land?

-Yes, I have a reliable water source (proceed to next question)
+Yes, I have a reliable water source (proceed to Step 3)

 men looking at some plants